bitkarrot/tailnuxt/README.md

 # TailNuxt template

-This is a nuxtjs port of the tailnext.js template.
+This is a Nuxt3 port of the [Tailnext](https://github.com/onwidget/tailnext) template.

 This was my first attempt to translate an existing template from react to vue, so there may be some errors.
 Pull requests are welcome.